 The current Anthos Service Mesh installation process lets you tag the installed

-Service and Deployment.
-The revision becomes part of the service name, for
+asm-1120-4identifies the Anthos Service Mesh version.
+The revision becomes part of the service name, for example:

-typically set to indicate the version of the mesh.
+matches the revision label on the control plane.
 For example, a control plane

 The canary upgrade process

-Revision labels make it possible to perform canary upgrades and easy rollbacks of the control plane.
+Revision labels make it possible to perform canary upgrades and easy rollbacks of the in-cluster control plane.
+The Google-managed control uses a similar process, but your cluster is automatically upgraded to the latest version within that channel.

 The following steps describe how the process works: